-Bombs target cathedral in south Philippines; at least 8 dead
+19 dead as bombs target cathedral in southern Philippines

 - Longtime Trump adviser Roger Stone charged with lying in Russia investigation

+“I have directed our troops to heighten their alert level, secure all places of worships and public places at once, and initiate pro-active security measures to thwart hostile plans,” said Defense Secretary Delfin Lorenzana in a statement.

-No one has immediately claimed responsibility.
+No one has immediately claimed responsibility for the attack.

-The attack came nearly a week after minority Muslims in the predominantly Roman Catholic nation endorsed a new autonomous region in the southern Philippines in hopes of ending nearly five decades of a separatist rebellion that has left 150,000 people dead.
-Although most of the Muslim areas approved it, voters in Sulu province, where Jolo is located, rejected it.
+It came nearly a week after minority Muslims in the predominantly Roman Catholic nation endorsed a new autonomous region in the southern Philippines in hopes of ending nearly five decades of a separatist rebellion that has left 150,000 people dead.
+Although most of the Muslim areas approved the autonomy deal, voters in Sulu province, where Jolo is located, rejected it.
 The province is home to a rival rebel faction that’s opposed to the deal as well as the Abu Sayyaf group, which is not part of any peace process.

 Western governments have welcomed the autonomy pact.
 They worry that small numbers of Islamic State-linked militants from the Middle East and Southeast Asia could forge an alliance with Filipino insurgents and turn the south into a breeding ground for extremists.